South Asia | Rank #6 nominal, #3 PPP

-The world's fastest-growing major economy, fourth largest by nominal GDP and third by PPP, powered by demographics, services, and a fast-rising manufacturing base.
+The world's fastest-growing major economy, sixth largest by nominal GDP and third by PPP, powered by demographics, services, and a fast-rising manufacturing base.

 India 2026